I have been doing an "eclectic" mix of various language arts resources with my kids.

 The younger one is following in her sister's footsteps, and has written a collection of short animal stories.
 She's glued printed pictures of the animals to those pages (the printed pictures definitely inspired her to write them!).
 The stories are short, but fine for her age, definitely.
 They are full of spelling errors, of course, and the letters don't always stay on the lines.
 But I still feel those stories are little treasures - they're like a stepping stone into creative writing.

 However, I definitely feel I don't have the capabilities of teaching writing in the manner that real English teachers do, as the grade levels advance.
-Therefore, I have a plan of getting my children take English courses from an online school (at this moment I'm thinking of Keystone, because they have middle school also).
-This is still future... and maybe I'll change my mind later on, but at this point it's something I wish to use.
+Therefore, plan enrolling my children in some online school in the future.

 Meanwhile, something else has popped up just recently.
-In the past, I have made math worksheets for Spidersmart tutoring centers, and they happen to specialize in reading/writing instruction, and they have an online program for that.
+In the past, I have made math worksheets for Spidersmart tutoring centers.
+They specialize in reading/writing instruction and have an online program for that.
 So...
 I will be trying their program out for DD1.
-It involves reading real books, and then answering comprehension & vocabulary questions about the book, and writing some sort of essay or assignment about it.
+It involves reading real books, and then answering comprehension & vocabulary questions about the book, and writing an essay or assignment about it.
 A REAL teacher will check the answers and give feedback!
-(That's the part I like most, because I feel somewhat inadequate to do that.)
+That's the part I like most, because I feel somewhat inadequate to do that.
 The student then has to correct the answers.
 I'm excited about the program, and I hope this will be beneficial.

 So... that's it for now.
 Quite a mixture of resources, and I'm sure there will be more to add to the list later.